Governance Best Practices

 Ethics and Conduct in the Boardroom

 Hospital board members play a crucial role in establishing a culture of ethics within the organization.
-As leaders, board
+As leaders, board members must set high standards and demand ethical conduct from staff, management and each other.

 Committee Effectiveness and Evaluation